 We initiated small scale cooperation in Cambodia in 2008.
-Since 2013, we have been implementing a large five-year human rights capacity development programme (2013-2017) aimed at strengthening the environment for human rights promotion and protection in Cambodia.
+Since 2013, we have been implementing a human rights capacity development programme (2013-2017) aimed at strengthening the environment for human rights promotion and protection in Cambodia.
 The programme was recently extended for another two years (until end of 2019).

 - institutional capacities of selected academic institutions to develop and deliver high-quality human rights education and research as well as providing an academic platform for human rights debates and dialogue.

-Since 2013, we have supported numerous different institutions and have for example provided targeted human rights courses for students and lecturers, supported the development of human rights curricula and syllabi, provided scholarships for human rights studies and fellowships in Cambodia and abroad, supported academic human rights research, supported human rights libraries at universities and translated human rights material from English into Khmer.
+Since 2013, we have supported numerous different institutions.
+For example, we have provided targeted human rights courses for students and lecturers, supported the development of human rights curricula and syllabi, provided scholarships for human rights studies and fellowships in Cambodia and abroad, supported academic human rights research, supported human rights libraries at universities and translated human rights material from English into Khmer.

-• The establishment of a Master Programme in International Human Rights Law in cooperation with Pannasastra University of Cambodia
+- Establishment of a Master Programme in International Human Rights Law in cooperation with Pannasastra University of Cambodia.

-• The establishment of the Centre for the Studies of Humanitarian Law which is an academic research centre with full-time researchers and a specialised library at the Royal University of Law and Economics
+- Establishment of the Centre for the Studies of Humanitarian Law, which is an academic research centre with full-time researchers and a specialised library at the Royal University of Law and Economics.

-• The development and introduction of compulsory and credited human rights courses into the standard curriculum for all prosecutor, judge and court clerk students at the Royal Academy of Judicial Profession.
+- Compulsory and credited human rights courses as part of the standard curriculum for all prosecutor, judge and court clerk students at the Royal Academy of Judicial Profession.

 The Programme was externally reviewed at the end of 2016.
 The report from the review concluded that: